jon-harper/E34M1/docs/tour.md

 ## Stock EVA Modules

 These components have not changed from EVA.
 As such, you will need to download the correct parts from the [EVA](https://main.eva-3d.page/) site or elsewhere (e.g., [Printables](https://printables.com)).
+We've assembled a list of known hotend and drive mounts.

 <div markdown class="jh-grid-container jh-grid-2">
 <div markdown class="jh-card">